 It’s no surprise that Shopify store owners are battling to keep their e-commerce shops alive.
-In this highly competitive market, new Shopify store owners aren’t competing just with other newbies—they’re battling against established, multimillion-dollar organizations, too.
+In this highly competitive market, new Shopify store owners aren’t competing just with other newbies—they’re fighting against established, multimillion-dollar organizations, too.

 Your choice of niche is one of the most important parts of running an e-commerce store.
 Every niche has a specific market share and requires unique customer needs.
 Understanding your niche can help you better identify and focus on the appropriate customer base.
 And, understanding your customers before you start selling is imperative to your Shopify store’s success.